 For Unity Game Engine, we have to give it a 9 out of 10.
 It is expensive, but so are most gaming engines, and we do appreciate that you get to use a large portion of it for free until you make a certain amount in sales.
 It has a lot of features that really make it stand out.

-Unreal Engine is used and created by Epic Games, and they have provided it for anyone that wants to use it to build their own game.
+Unreal Engine is used and created by Epic Games, and they have provided it for anyone who wants to use it to build their own game.

-It is designed to work well for those that are beginning to get into the game development world, requiring no coding and scripting, and instead focusing on their blueprint design.
+It is designed to work well for those who are beginning to get into the game development world, requiring no coding and scripting, and instead focusing on their blueprint design.

 It also takes a lot of power and storage, as it is about three times the size of Unity and the files are generally bigger as well.
 However, when it comes to high-quality games, Unreal Engine gets a leg up.